Kinds of Phonetic Picture - Writings update: 12.1.06

 separated into words easily and definitely by a hearer.

-And by a computer too, for: Analyzing such a sentence, extracting its
+And by a computer too.
+For analyzing such a sentence, extracting its

 its clear phonetics.
 In opposite to this, in most 'natural' languages